Amin-MAG/My-Notes/Redis.md

 ### ZRANGEBYSCORE, ZREVRANGEBYSCORE

-To filter some of the results from redis.
+To filter some of the results from Redis.

 ```bash
 # Filter the userlogins that are more than 10